The-Geology-Guy/GEOSLAM/README.md

 ### <a name="section1.2.1">1.2.1&nbsp;&nbsp;&#8239; Different Shape Files Available via USGS</a>

-Default value for `get_qfaults` for the file name of the shape file is 'hazfaults2014'.
+Default value for `get_qfaults` for the file name of the shape file is 'Qfaults_GIS'.
 Other files can be found on the [qfaults](https://earthquake.usgs.gov/static/lfs/nshm/qfaults/) page.
 However, not all of the files are shapefiles.
 If the selection is not a shape file, it will return an error.

 ### <a name="section1.3">1.3&nbsp;&nbsp; Obtain Event Data</a>